 Graham real estate is some of the most expensive in Alabama, although Graham house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Graham is generally considered to be a blue-collar town.
-86.36% of the Graham workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Graham is a blue-collar town, with 86.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Graham is a town of production and manufacturing workers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Graham who work in farm management occupations (22.73%), sales jobs (13.64%), and office and administrative support (0.00%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Graham has relatively fewer families with younger children, and/or college students.
 Combined, this makes Graham a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.